751 new COVID-19 cases, 10 new deaths reported Thursday in Mississippi

 JACKSON, Miss.
-(WLOX) - In Mississippi, there were 1,395 new cases of COVID-19 and 13 new deaths reported Thursday in the entire state.
+(WLOX) - In Mississippi, there were 751 new cases of COVID-19 and 10 new deaths reported Thursday by state health officials.

-On Nov.
-19, MSDH reported 165 new cases and two new deaths for the six southernmost counties.
+In South Mississippi, that number breaks down to 95 new cases and three new deaths reported for the six southernmost counties.

 |County||# of Confirmed Cases||# of Deaths||# of LTC Cases||# of LTC Deaths|